hlampton/WEBSITE_MOD_1/README.md

 # WEBSITE_MOD_1

-Added a structure to the website.
+Added a structure to the html
 - header
 - main content
 - extra content